 Apply for postponement

-You apply for postponement of payment for almost all tax assessments at the Dutch Tax and Customs Administration.
+You apply for postponement of payment for almost all tax assessments at the Dutch Tax and Customs Administration until 1 October.
+After the extension period expires, you will have 2 years to pay your outstanding taxes.
 Read more about tax measures for entrepreneurs on Belastingdienst.nl.

 Pay other taxes later